Artificial Intelligence | An Introduction

 - Helping machines find solutions to complex problems like humans do and applying them as algorithms in a computer-friendly manner.

-Applications of AI include Natural Language Processing, Gaming, Speech Recognition, Vision Systems, Healthcare, Automotive etc.
+Applications of AI include Natural Language Processing, Gaming, Speech Recognition, Vision Systems, Healthcare, Automotive, etc.

 An AI system is composed of an agent and its environment.
 An agent(e.g., human or robot) is anything that can perceive its environment through sensors and acts upon that environment through effectors.
 Intelligent agents must be able to set goals and achieve them.
 In classical planning problems, the agent can assume that it is the only system acting in the world, allowing the agent to be certain of the consequences of its actions.
 However, if the agent is not the only actor, then it requires that the agent can reason under uncertainty.
 This calls for an agent that cannot only assess its environment and make predictions but also evaluate its predictions and adapt based on its assessment.
 Natural language processing gives machines the ability to read and understand human language.
 Some straightforward applications of natural language processing include information retrieval, text mining, question answering, and machine translation.
-Machine perception is the ability to use input from sensors (such as cameras, microphones, sensors etc.) to deduce aspects of the world. e.g., Computer Vision.
-Concepts such as game theory, decision theory, necessitate that an agent is able to detect and model human emotions.
+Machine perception is the ability to use input from sensors (such as cameras, microphones, sensors, etc.) to deduce aspects of the world. e.g., Computer Vision.
+Concepts such as game theory, and decision theory, necessitate that an agent can detect and model human emotions.

 Many times, students get confused between Machine Learning and Artificial Intelligence, but Machine learning, a fundamental concept of AI research since the field’s inception, is the study of computer algorithms that improve automatically through experience.
 The mathematical analysis of machine learning algorithms and their performance is a branch of theoretical computer science known as a computational learning theory.